We Analyzed the Future Direction of Apartment Income REIT Corp. (AIRC), Here is What We Found

 Citigroup gave a rating of “Neutral” to AIRC, setting the target price at $40 in the report published on January 29th of the current year.

-After a stumble in the market that brought AIRC to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.85% of loss for the given period.
+After a stumble in the market that brought AIRC to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.32% of gains for the given period.

-Volatility was left at 2.01%, however, over the last 30 days, the volatility rate increased by 2.03%, as shares sank -0.18% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +10.66% upper at present.
+Volatility was left at 2.12%, however, over the last 30 days, the volatility rate increased by 2.00%, as shares surge +2.82% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +13.52% upper at present.

 Insider Trading